 Guarantees of Origin (GO) are by legislative design the instrument for informing consumers on the renewable origin of gases, including hydrogen, as well as electricity, heating and cooling.
 This follows from art.
 19 the Renewable Energy Directive (hereafter referred to as the RED), as revised by Directive 2023/2413 (EU) (REDIII).
-GOs are issued upon request of a producer by a governmentally appointed issuing body and are due to follow the requirements set out in the EN16325 standard on Guarantees of Origin.
+GOs are issued upon request of a producer by a governmentally appointed issuing body.
+GOs must fulfil the requirements set out in the EN16325 standard on Guarantees of Origin.

 GOs are tracking instruments of the origin of energy in a market where physical tracking of the origin of energy flows is not possible.
-GOs are often used in a book-and-claim framework, where the GO is detached from the commercial transfer of the energy commodity, but there are also uses in a "bundled sale" of GO with energy / usage of the tracking instrument for confirming a mass-balancing approach.
-ANNEX V elaborates on the legal and standardisation framework for GOs.
-ANNEX VIII elaborates on the difference between mass-balance and book-and-claim chain of custody tracking systems.
+GOs are often used in a book-and-claim framework, where the GO is detached from the commercial transfer of the energy commodity.
+There are also other uses of GOs, such as in "bundled sales," where the GO is sold together with the energy, and in the mass-balancing approach, where GOs are used as a tracking instrument to account for renewable energy within a system that blends renewable and non-renewable energy sources.
+ANNEX II elaborates on the legal and standardisation framework for GOs.
+ANNEX III elaborates on the difference between mass-balance and book-and-claim chain of custody tracking systems.